-- Lubricate hinges using copper grease. - Check the gaskets.
-Replace any that are broken or have turned hart. - Check the combustion chamber lining and the grate. - Check heat-insulating materials.
+- Lubricate hinges using copper grease

+- Check the gaskets.
+Replace any that are broken or have turned hart

+- Check the combustion chamber lining and the grate

+- Check heat-insulating materials

+- Check the locking device

 COMBUSTION CHAMBER LINING

 Slight cracks can appear in the combustion chamber lining due to moisture or sudden heating/cooling.
 These cracks have no influence on the output or lifetime of your stove.
 However, if the lining starts to crumble and fall out, you must replace it.